Towards Robust Optimization-Based Autonomous Dynamic Soaring with a Fixed-Wing UAV: DYNAMIC SOARING FRAMEWORK

-Note that $f_j(\cdot)$ denotes the system dynamics in the $j^{\text{th}}$ wind field.
-The common path constraint is enforced by the last constraint, with the selection matrix $S$.
-Note that we choose to maximize the worst-case terminal velocity $\forall \vect{w} \in \mathcal{W}$.
-In practice, an equivalent but better-structured \ac{OCP} is used to pre-compute robust paths for a (uniform, grid) sampling of wind fields and initial velocities offline.
-Only the common reference path of the optimal solution of \eqref{robust OCP} is stored and then passed to the tracking controller.
+} \revision[In practice, an equivalent but better-structured OCP is used to pre-compute robust paths]{ We use the \ac{OCP} \eqref{robust OCP_implementation_split} to pre-compute robust paths} for a (uniform, grid) sampling of \revision[]{nominal} wind fields \revision[]{with 4 perturbed wind fields each ($M=5$).
+The increased robustness under uncertainty is shown in Fig. \ref{fig:robust_trajectories}, where some efficiency is traded for robust feasibility of a \textit{fixed path} under constraints (Table \ref{tab:constraints}) and uncertainty in the wind field.
+Note that this differs from the feasibility of the constrained, nominal problem under a known wind field.} \revision[and for initial velocities offline.]{We use the IPOPT solver with implicit midpoint integration and multiple shooting in our implementation to compute the robust paths for varying initial velocities in an offline step.} Only the common reference path of the optimal solution of \eqref{robust OCP_implementation_split} is stored and then passed to the tracking controller.
 For differentiability of the path kinematics, we use a B-spline representation of the path with basis functions $\Phi = \{\phi_0(\tau), \phi_1(\tau), \hdots, \phi_{15}(\tau)\}$, where $\tau \in [0,1]$ is the normalized time variable during the dynamic soaring cycle.
-The basis is given by
+The \revision[basis]{basis\footnote{The chosen basis is $C^\infty$ continuous $\forall t \in (0,1)$, but only $C^0$ continuous at $t=0 \rightarrow t=1$.
+A Bernstein basis is an alternative choice here.}} is given by

 and the linear coefficients are determined by linear regression on a set of control points on the path.
 Therefore, each dynamic soaring path is represented by a set of 16 coefficients per dimension, 48 coefficients in total.